 The 2015-16 season marked the first year that Jim Harbaugh took over as head coach of The Wolverines and it would be the first time Urban Meyer and Jim Harbaugh would face off.

-Meyer remains a perfect 4-0 against That Team Up North during a 42-13 rout of the Wolverines.
-He would then lead his Buckeyes to a 44-28 win against Notre Dame in the Fiesta Bowl, sending off his Seniors with their 50th win, the most by any senior class in a Power 5 conference.
+Meyer remained a perfect 4-0 against That Team Up North during a 42-13 rout of the Wolverines.
+He would then lead his Buckeyes to a 44-28 win against Notre Dame in the Fiesta Bowl, sending off his Seniors with their 50th win, the second-most by any senior class in a Power 5 conference.

 In part II of Meyer v.
 Harbaugh, Meyer was looking to become the first Ohio State Head Coach to win his first 5 meetings with That Team Up North.
 In the 113th meeting between the two, it was #2 OSU v #3 TUN... and let's just say...
 The Game lived up to the hype.

 All the stars were out for this afternoon clash.
 Including the Cleveland Cavaliers.

 King James came prepared with his own Ohio State swag proudly repping the Scarlet and Gray.

 For a game of this magnitude, Nike and LeBron gifted the Buckeyes with exclusive LeBron Soldier X cleats to compliment their new look.

 Also in attendance was ESPN College Gameday with guest picker, and Buckeye/NFL great, Orlando Pace.
 2.7 million viewers tuned in to record the most-watched regular season episode of College Gameday in the show's history.

 Both defenses stood firm holding each other to 0 points in the first quarter.

 Momentum shifted as linebacker Raekwon McMillan tipped Wilton Speight's pass right into the hands of safety Malik Hooker who took it to the house for 6, giving the Buckeyes a 7-3 lead.